sini/nixkraken/docs/src/getting-started/caveats.md

 This also means that there can be a **configuration drift between the application and the Nix code**.
 This is a known issue which will require users to **refrain updating the configuration in-app** and instead use Nixkraken options.

+> ⚡ **Key takeaway**
+>
+> To avoid configuration drift, always make changes to the Nix configuration, not in the GitKraken UI.
+>
+> Let Nixkraken be the single source of truth for GitKraken settings.

 ## Long installation time

 GitKraken being closed source, **end users will always have to build the package**.
 Although this process is usually not very long, since GitKraken is not built from sources, building the package is still longer than fetching a pre-built binary.